Elysia210/5293-007GroupProject/README.md

 Code is split across three stages, one per teammate, each documented in its own section below.

 This page briefly introduces the overall task.
-Please navigate to the README in each part's folder for specific code explanations and structural details.
+Please navigate to the README in each part's folder for specific code explanations instruction and structural details.

 ---